stadium-software/datagrid-inline-column-edit/README.md

 ```

 ## Checkbox Page-Script Setup
-1. Create a Script inside of the Page called "ChangeEventHandler"
+1. Create a Script inside of the Page with any name you like (e.g. "ChangeEventHandler")
 2. Add one input parameter to the Script
    1. RowData
 3. Drag a *Notification* action into the script